Degenerate flat bands in twisted bilayer graphene: Trace computations

-This follows from the properties of the regularized Fredholm determinant, cf. \cite{bhz1}.
-We fix such an $\ell$.
-Using \cite[Theorem $5$]{bhz1}, and the hypothesis on the potential, this implies that $\tr(A_0^{\ell})\in \pi \mathbb Q(\omega)$.
-Since the trace is non-zero by assumption, this proves that $\tr(A_0^{\ell})$ is transcendental.
-The idea is to prove that the sum defining the remainder $\mathcal R_{\ell,j}$ is always a finite sum, under the assumption that the potential has only finitely many non-zero Fourier mode.
-We then prove that, by assuming that $a_p\in \pi \mathbb Q(\omega/\sqrt 3)$, each term in the sum defining $\mathcal R_{\ell,j}$ is in $\mathbb Q(\omega)$ so that $\mathcal R_{\ell,j}\in \mathbb Q(\omega)$ is algebraic.
-This will prove that $\tr((A_0)^{\ell}_{|L^2_{{0,j}}})\neq 0$ by \eqref{eq:Traces} and contradict the conclusion of theorem \ref{theo:rigidity}; thus proving the existence of non-simple magic angle for the potential $U$.
+\underline{Step 3 ($\mathcal R_{\ell,j}$ is a finite sum):} We now show that the sum defining the remainder $\mathcal R_{\ell,j}$ in \eqref{eq:Traces} is always a finite sum, under the assumption that the potential has only finitely many non-zero Fourier mode.
 We start with the formula defining the remainder

 The summand $\langle A_0^{\ell}e_{\omega^h\nu},e_{\omega^k\nu}\rangle$ is non-zero only if $ A_0^{\ell}e_{\omega^h\nu}$ has a non-vanishing Fourier mode corresponding to $e_{\omega^k\nu}$.
 Now, if we look at the definition of $A_0$ (see \ref{eq:Ak}), we see that the $R(k)$ part acts diagonally (with coefficients in $ ( i \pi)^{-1} \mathbb Q(\omega)$ as we chose $k=0$) on the Fourier basis, on the other hand, the $U(z)$ and $U(-z)$ parts act as a finite sum of weighted shifts on this basis (it is here where we use the assumption of having finitely many non-vanishing Fourier modes).
 Moreover, by assumption, the weights are elements of $(i\pi)\mathbb Q(\omega)$.This means that there exists a finite subset $\mathcal F_U^{\ell}\subset 3\Gamma^*$ such that